-In support of our pay-for-performance philosophy, and consistent with prior years, performance-based compensation in the form of short-term and long-term incentives constituted 89% of 2014 total target compensation for our CEO and an average of 78% of 2014 total target compensation for our other Named Executive Officers ("NEOs").
+In support of our pay-for-performance philosophy, and consistent with prior years, performance-based compensation in the form of short-term and long-term incentives constituted 89% of 2015 total target compensation for our CEO and an average of 77% of 2015 total target compensation for our other Named Executive Officers ("NEOs").

-2014 Compensation Program Review
+2015 Compensation Program Review

 The Human Resources Committee of the Board of Directors (the "Committee") considers the results of the annual "Say on Pay" vote, among other factors, in making decisions regarding executive compensation programs.
-We received very strong support (96%) for our 2013 executive compensation programs at our 2014 Annual Meeting.
-The Committee recognizes that market practices and stockholder views on executive compensation practices continue to evolve at a rapid pace.
-In recognition of this, the Committee continues to evaluate and make proactive changes to ensure the company has the appropriate compensation programs in place to most effectively link pay for performance, create stockholder value over the long term, and consistently apply good governance practices.
+We received very strong support (95%) for our 2014 executive compensation programs at our 2015 Annual Meeting.
+The Committee recognizes that market practices and stockholder views on executive compensation practices continue to evolve.
+In recognition of this, the Committee continues to evaluate and make changes to ensure the Company has the appropriate compensation programs in place to most effectively link pay for performance, create stockholder value over the long term, and consistently apply good governance practices.